-You should wear a mask to your appointment and keep it on at all times during the appointment.
-If you do not have a mask, the eye clinic may provide one for you.
+- You may be asked to wear a mask to your appointment and keep it on at all times during the appointment.
+If you do not have a mask, the eye clinic may provide one for you. - The clinic has likely made changes to more thoroughly clean rooms between patients, which could change your typical visit experience or cause some delays.

-Photo credit: National Institute of Allergy and Infectious Diseases (NIAID).

-- The clinic has likely made changes to more thoroughly clean rooms between patients, which could change your typical visit experience or cause some delays. - The clinic is likely still restricting the number of people that enter.
-If you do not need someone there with you, please do not bring your driver or companion inside the office to your appointment.

-- Staff may ask you questions about your risk of exposure to COVID before you can enter. - Your eye doctor may use a special plastic breath shield on the slit-lamp machine they use to look into your eyes.
-They will wear a mask, and may wear gloves and goggles or a plastic shield over their eyes. - Your doctor may ask you to wait to speak until after your eye exam is complete.
-Then they can talk with you and answer questions when they can be a safe distance from you.
+- The clinic may still be restricting the number of people that enter.
+If you do not need someone there with you, please do not bring your driver or companion inside the office to your appointment. - Staff may ask you questions about your risk of exposure to COVID before you can enter. - Your eye doctor may wear a mask or use a special plastic breath shield on the slit-lamp machine they use to look into your eyes.